bcornec/Lab-git/Git/Base.md

         new file:   ssh/sshd_config

 ```
 So Git is now aware that we want to keep track of all these files.
-We will now initiate our repository with this first content, enter in the editor to comment on the reasons we do that change and validate this.
+We will now initialize our repository with this new content, use the editor to give the reasons we've made a change and validate this.

 `userX:~/localrepo$` **`git commit`**